Twice singles discography

 The singles discography of South Korean girl group Twice consists of forty-six singles and fifteen promotional singles.
 The group composed of nine members; Nayeon, Jeongyeon, Momo, Sana, Jihyo, Mina, Dahyun, Chaeyoung and Tzuyu, was formed by JYP Entertainment in July 2015 through the survival television show Sixteen.

 In South Korea, the group debuted in October 2015 with the release of the single "Like Ooh-Ahh", which became their first top ten single on the Gaon Digital Chart.
 The group would later earn nine consecutive number-ones from 2016 to 2018; "Cheer Up", "TT", "Knock Knock", "Signal", "Likey", "Heart Shaker", "What Is Love?", "Dance the Night Away" and "Yes or Yes".
 Subsequent Korean singles from 2019 to 2021; "Fancy", "Feel Special", "More & More", "I Can't Stop Me" and "Alcohol-Free", all peaked inside the top ten.
 Other Korean singles from 2018 to 2024; "The Best Thing I Ever Did", "Cry for Me", "Scientist", "Talk That Talk", "Set Me Free" and "One Spark" charted within the top 200.
 "What Is Love?", "Dance the Night Away", "Yes or Yes" and "Fancy" also received platinum certifications from the Korea Music Content Association (KMCA) for achieving 100 million streams.

 In Japan, the group's first two Japanese singles, "One More Time" and "Candy Pop", were certified platinum by the Recording Industry Association of Japan (RIAJ).
 Their third Japanese single, "Wake Me Up", became the first physical single by a foreign female artist to earn a double platinum certification.
 The group's subsequent Japanese singles, "Happy Happy", "Breakthrough" and "Fanfare", also received platinum certifications.

-In the United States, the group's English singles, "The Feels", "Moonlight Sunrise" and "Strategy" all charted on the Billboard Hot 100.
+In the United States, the group's English singles, "The Feels", "Moonlight Sunrise", "Strategy" and "Takedown" all charted on the Billboard Hot 100.

 To date, Twice has earned nine number-one singles on the Gaon Digital Chart, six number-one singles on the K-pop Hot 100, four number-one singles on the Oricon Singles Chart, five number-one singles on the Billboard Japan Hot 100 and four number-one singles on the World Digital Song Sales.